Zequez/reddit-placebot/README.md

 # Reddit Place Bot

-This is a bot I forked for the Reddit [/r/place](https://www.reddit.com/r/place/) event of 2017 April Fools Day.
+This is a bot I made for the Reddit [/r/place](https://www.reddit.com/r/place/) event of 2017 April Fools Day.

+I made this bot to protect our national flag on [/r/argentina](https://www.reddit.com/r/argentina/)

 ![This is how it looks now, but it might change when you read it, visit the placebot-argentina-target repo to see how it actually is right now](https://raw.githubusercontent.com/Zequez/reddit-placebot/master/current_target_that_might_not_be_updated.png)